-The Abbey Cathedral was built in 1755–1770 and is one of the last monumental baroque buildings in Europe.
+Constructed from 1755-70, St. Gallen Cathedral is one of the last monumental sacred buildings in Europe of the late baroque period and features eastern and western rotundas that symmetrically frame the nave and chancel.
 In 1983 the Abbey was declared a Unesco World Cultural Heritage Site.

 The monastery of St.Gallen was the heart of the northeast Switzerland city in the Steinach valley near Lake Constance.
 The cathedral is part of the original benedictine monastery complex with a history going back to the 7th. century when the Irish monk Gallus settled in the Steinach canyon.
 From this arose a monastery in 719, which in 800 blossomed religiously, economically and culturally.
 Its story began in the 8th century during the Carolingian period.
 From 747 to 1805, it functioned as an abbey.
 The entire complex of the abbey was considered either a separate principality or a city-state home to 70000 people.
 The Abbey Cathedral survived both the reformation and French Revolution, but under the influence of Napoleon in 1805, when the Canton of St.Gallen was established, both the monastery and its political rule were dissolved.